 Some foods you eat may cause some pain or discomfort if you do not chew them completely.
-Some of these are pasta, rice, bread, raw vegetables, and meats.
+Some of these are pasta, rice, bread, raw vegetables, and meats, especially steak.
+It may be better to stay away from these types of foods, and you should get advice from your provider about this.
 Adding a low-fat sauce, broth, or gravy can make them easier to digest.
 Other foods that may cause discomfort are dry foods, such as popcorn and nuts, or fibrous foods, such as celery and corn.

-You will need to drink up to 8 cups (2 L) of water or other calorie-free liquids every day.
+You will need to drink up to 8 cups (2 liters) of water or other calorie-free liquids every day.
 Follow these guidelines for drinking:

 - Ask your provider before using a straw, since it may bring air in your stomach.

 Follow Your Diet Carefully